ShubhamCoder-In/offline_training_assignment-/README.md

-Great!
-Based on your description, I'll draft a README file for a GitHub repository focused on offline training in data science and machine learning.
-Here’s a basic structure that you can customize further:
+ write a README file for your GitHub project!
+To provide the best assistance, I'll need a bit more information about your project.
+Here are a few questions to get us

 ---